Traffic congestion

-Traffic congestion is a condition in transport that is characterized by slower speeds, longer trip times, and increased vehicular queueing.
-Traffic congestion on urban road networks has increased substantially since the 1950s.
-When traffic demand is great enough that the interaction between vehicles slows the speed of the traffic stream, this results in some congestion.
+Traffic congestion is a condition in transport that is characterized by slower speeds, longer trip times, and increased vehicular queuing.
+Traffic congestion on urban road networks has increased substantially since the 1950s, resulting in many of the roads becoming obsolete.
+When traffic demand is great enough that the interaction between vehicles slows the traffic stream, this results in congestion.
 While congestion is a possibility for any mode of transportation, this article will focus on automobile congestion on public roads.
+Mathematically, traffic is modeled as a flow through a fixed point on the route, analogously to fluid dynamics.